 Sound such as this is a huge leg up for any home cinema device.
 Whether capturing the atmosphere of a rock concert or the special effects of an action scene, the Aura really delivers on this front.

 The Humax Aura does its main job well.
-It’s an excellent Freeview recorder for both Full HD and standard definition with an easy-to-use TV guide, plenty of space and handy remote recording features.
+It’s a good Freeview recorder for both Full HD and standard definition with an easy-to-use TV guide, plenty of space and handy remote recording features.
 The problem is that Humax has offered – and is charging – more this time around and this box doesn’t deliver these extras quite so well.

 If you’re going to promise more apps, then the omission of the most popular one of all is an issue.
 You also need to make sure your handling of streamed TV and film content is up to the same high standards as the competition, and that isn’t quite the case with the Aura.
 Tacking on the Android TV platform also means that the overall user interface loses a little focus.

-While the Aura is spot on for sound, opting for the cheaper but still brilliant Humax FVP-5000T and buying a Google Chromecast with Google TV as well is a better option in terms of overall performance.
+While the Aura is spot on for sound, we still recommend that you buy the cheaper but still brilliant Humax FVP-5000T while you still can, and add a Google Chromecast with Google TV if you also want streaming.
 The experience won’t feel much more split than the Aura already does but, more importantly, the smart offering will be more complete and a little better for picture quality too.